isomerpages/moe-lkybl/_about-us/05-DonationTest.md

 <h4>B. Donation through the giving.sg website</h4>

-Donors who wish to make their contribution in cheque may issue it payable to “Lee Kuan Yew Fund for Bilingualism”.
+<p>Donors who wish to make their contribution in cheque may issue it payable to “Lee Kuan Yew Fund
+for Bilingualism”.
 Cheques should be crossed.
 Donors should provide the following details at the back of the cheque:<ul>
    <li>Full name (as per NRIC) or company name (for the purpose of the tax deductible receipt)</li>